HandcraftedLabs/CurvedVRKeyboard/Assets/CurvedVRKeyboard/README.txt

 - Drop keyboard prefab to your scene.
 - Set „Raycasting source" field by dragging camera on it, or any other object that will be used to control raycasting direction.
 - Create canvas with UI text for output
-- Set UI text object in „Output" field in „Keybaord Status" script.
+- Set UI text object in „Output" field in „Keyboard Status" script.

 Changing key colors:
-You can change color or transparency by editing materials in VrCurvedKeybaord/KeyboardResources/KeyboardMaterials just as you would do with any other materials.
+You can change color or transparency by editing materials in CurvedVRKeyboard/KeyboardResources/KeyboardMaterials just as you would do with any other materials.

 Changing keys values:
-To change values used on keyboard open VrCurvedKeyboard/KeyboardScripts/KeyboardComponent script and edit values you would like to change.
+To change values used on keyboard open CurvedVRKeyboard/KeyboardScripts/KeyboardComponent script and edit values you would like to change.

 Need more help?